THE GOMETZ FAMILY

 Notice that the name given in the document is "Gomez".
 My correspondent writes, "According to my aunt Signe it was changed by the priest who did the parish registration.
 'Otherwise nobody will pronounce it correctly,' he said."

 Oddly enough, despite the fact that this surname is less than 200 years old, there are still spelling variations for family historians to contend with.
-In some of the earlier records in Sweden the name appears as Gomitz or Gomets.
-In most cases, I've chosen to use Gometz and I will mention other spellings.
-If I'm quoting an original record, the spelling will be that used on the record.
+In the earlier records in Sweden the name appears as Gomitz or Gomets.
+In most cases, I've chosen to use Gometz.
+If I quote an original record, the spelling will be that used on the record.

-The rest of this site contains a "Index Chart" which will outline the family and link individuals to "Family Group Sheets" containing the information which I have on each family.
+The rest of this site contains an "Index Chart" that links individuals to "Family Group Sheets" containing the information which I have on each family.

-There is also a section, the Gometz Miscellany, for information on other Gometz families, occurrences of the name, and trivia.
+There is also a memoir of the Gometz family in the 1890s and a section for background information on other occurrences of the name, "Is There a French Connection?".